margaretmf/margaretmf.github.io/poetry.md

 **I was grateful in high school for an English teacher in high school who taught creative writing, and I was grateful for another English teacher in high school who taught the American Credo Project.
 I did not particularly enjoy creative writing, but I love that creative writing supports people who have experienced "moral hangovers" or have been imprisoned.**

+## Taking Back the Night ##
+Flying into the night sky, I take back the night, where the night in reality is a silent night.
+I sing with the stars, where everyone has a place.
+In the depth of the darkness of the night, the light shines through the window, and the stars glitter and shine, and light the path.
+I know I am held so tightly because of how brightly the light shines.

+## Prison in Home ##
+Before the quarantine, I became a prison in my own home.
+I felt like I was quarantined before the quarantine.
+I felt like I was imprisoned before being imprisoned.
+I felt like I was ostracized, yet connected before feeling close to losing it all.
+I am compassionate, but I became something that does not represent my true self.
+I am genuine and real, but I became fake, a fraud, and spiteful.
+I was afraid, I felt hurt from opening up.
+God was there, but I was not paying full attention.
+He was right, goodness was running after me, and angels proved that "goodness was running after me", but willfulness took over and used me.
+Knowing what's right, but doing what's wrong will lead to prison.
+Complaining when I could pause, and being grateful will lead to prison.

+## Home ##

+## Religious Liberty ##

+## Democratic Republic and Debate ##

 ## Children's Play and Hallucinations ##
 Little children play with dinosaurs, dress-up clothes, wish lists to Santa Clause.
 Once in my twenties, people felt like I was tripping.
 I was imagining things like a little kid does.
 None of it was real; it was twisted, distorted images and sounds - not the full, big picture that God has.